apify/apify-camunda-integration/README.md

 1. Install [ngrok](https://ngrok.com/) if you haven't already.

-2. Start ngrok to expose port 9898:
+2. Start ngrok to expose port 9898 (the default port for the inbound connector):

 ```bash
 ngrok http 9898